 Groce & DeArmon: Does Bankruptcy Carry a Stigma?

-In one of our past blogs, Groce & DeArmon listed some of the ways to approach life after filing bankruptcy.
+In one of our past blogs, Groce & DeArmon, P.C. listed some of the ways to approach life after filing bankruptcy.
 One thing that we mentioned was the stigma of bankruptcy, and in this entry we’re going to look at that stigma by itself.
 Why does filing bankruptcy often come with such negative connotations?
 Why are so many people afraid to admit or seek help when their debt becomes too much to deal with?
 Groce & DeArmon’s legal aid experts share their thoughts.

 Guilt, Shame, and Failure

 It might sound harsh, but it is, unfortunately, true of many people who end up in a situation where they need to file bankruptcy – they feel guilty, ashamed, or that they’ve failed in some way.
 In our culture, being successful is, more often than not, equated with financial stability, wealth, and being able to comfortably afford not only what we need, but luxuries too.
 Having a good job with a healthy paycheck is often associated with having achieved what we all strive for in life.

 Because of this, the idea of having little to no money, being unemployed, not owning your own home, or having overwhelming debt is associated with failure.
 With these assumptions so common and reinforced, it’s easy to understand why filing bankruptcy creates these feelings.
 In getting into a situation where you can no longer pay what you owe, according to these imaginary rules, you’ve lost.